Overview

 Constructor: __init__

-def __init__(self, value): self.value = value
+def __init__(self, value):

-an attribute of the object represented by self
+This method makes value an attribute of the object represented by self.

-is assigned to be the same
+The attribute self.value is assigned to be the same

-as the method’s argument called value
+as the method’s argument called value.

-So this method just stores the value
+So this method just stores the value argument as self.value.

-This method has a funny name: __init__
+This method has a funny name: __init__.

 Recall that names in Python that have two initial underscores